Electronic Handheld Games

 in order to make up for the simple games they compensated by having them

-housed in extravagent cases.
+housed in extravagant cases.
 Some handheld games are more suited to sitting

 on a tabletop or the floor.